You are viewing documentation for v14 alpha. This version is under active development and APIs may change.

 Example repository

-We maintain an example repository that showcases a modern React Native Testing Library setup with TypeScript, etc.
+We maintain an example repository with a React Native Testing Library setup using TypeScript.

 Undefined component error